GiorgosXou/TUIFIManager/README.md

 <details>
 <summary><i>How do I enable synthetic XDND?</i></summary>

-> set `tuifi_synth_dnd` enviroment variable to `True`. `pip install pynput PySide6 python-xlib`.
+> set `tuifi_synth_dnd` enviroment variable to `True`. `pip install requests pynput PySide6 python-xlib`.
 Know it's expirimental!
 You'll need to adapt to it slightly, **use it as: Drag&drop + click afterwords where you want the file to be dropped.** [See also](https://github.com/GiorgosXou/TUIFIManager/discussions/92) and [this issue](https://github.com/GiorgosXou/TUIFIManager/issues/21)

 </details>
 <details>